Nigel G Wilcox

 As a true optimist I plod on....

 So much for that!
 The radio blew all the fuses and itself, I know how it feels, checkout the workshop for further details - Radio.
 So far, the list of jobs has not changed much.
-The rear window, radio, utility lighter, bonnet (suppliers and service), angel eyes have all proved somewhat a problem and these are simple jobs, they have decided not to be straight forward and cooperate, this is the true picture of car maintenance and what you don't see behind the scenes in the media programmes DIY.
+The rear window, radio, utility lighter, bonnet (suppliers and service), in addition, angel eyes have all proven somewhat a problem and these are simple jobs, they have decided not to be straight forward and cooperate, this is the true picture of car maintenance and what you don't see behind the scenes in the media programmes DIY.

 03.07.18 Today, another hot one, not ideal working conditions.
 The new cigarette lighter, a dent puller previously ordered have arrived by post and another radio is now on order.
 Let us hope the new radio doesn't blow - These radios have fuses that are definitely too highly rated at 20amps, I will need to check the fuse ratings especially with the new radio and hopefully, by then I would have finished the rewiring of the speakers....job pending on cooler weather.
 Check out the new radio specs. some differences to the previous one.
 The latest purchase was the original one I wanted, at the time they had sold out, today it seems they are back in stock....